 3/30/19 – An additional comment: I briefly mentioned sugar, that it causes a serotonin high and activates the hedonic pathway.
 I also noted that it was late in civilization when sources of sugar were cultivated and, I could add, even later when sugar became cheap enough to be common.
 Even into the 1800s, sugar was minimal and still often considered more as medicine than food.

-To extend this thought, it isn’t only sugar in general but specific forms of it.
+To extend this thought, it isn’t only sugar in general but specific forms of it (Yu Hue, Fructose and glucose can regulate mammalian target of rapamycin complex 1 and lipogenic gene expression via distinct pathways).
 Fructose, in particular, has become widespread because of United States government subsidizing corn agriculture which has created a greater corn yield that humans can consume.
 So, what doesn’t get fed to animals or turned into ethanol, mostly is made into high fructose corn syrup and then added into almost every processed food and beverage imaginable.

 Fructose is not like other sugars.
 This was important for early hominid survival and so shaped human evolution.
 It might have played a role in fasting and feasting.
 In 100 Million Years of Food, Stephen Le writes that, “Many hypotheses regarding the function of uric acid have been proposed.
 One suggestion is that uric acid helped our primate ancestors store fat, particularly after eating fruit.
 It’s true that consumption of fructose induces production of uric acid, and uric acid accentuates the fat-accumulating effects of fructose.
 Our ancestors, when they stumbled on fruiting trees, could gorge until their fat stores were pleasantly plump and then survive for a few weeks until the next bounty of fruit was available” (p.
 42).